 Translated from the Turkish by Ekin Oklap

-The novel is divided into three parts – three different narrative windows.
+The Red-Haired Woman is divided into three parts – three different narrative windows.
 In Part 1 the transitions felt a little choppy.
-I was intrigued but unsure whether this was intended to reflect the capriciousness of youth (and make the reader feel ill at ease), or a result of subtlety and nuance being lost in translation.
-My confidence in the narrative voice certainly grew in this novel’s latter parts.
+I was intrigued but unsure whether this was intended to reflect the capriciousness of youth (and make the reader feel ill at ease) or a result of subtlety and nuance being lost in translation.
+However, my confidence in the narrative voice certainly grew in this novel’s latter stages.

 What was never unclear was Pamuk’s intention to explore the different relationships between a father and son, the broader consequences of these and to draw parallels with the political struggles of his homeland.
 With repeated references to the Oedipal myth from Sophocles’ Oedipus Rex (Greece) and the legend of Rostam and Sohrab from Ferdowsi’s Shahnameh (Persia) he explores the delicate balance between nurture and oppression — familial and West versus East religious and geopolitical tensions.